technoon-org/technoon.org/lesson_3/slides.md

      [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks)
      of the repo
 4. Respond to reviewer feedback and suggestions by pushing more commits
+5. Open a *Pull Request* / *Merge Request*
-5. Once the reviewer is happy, they will merge your branch into `main`
+6. Once the reviewer is happy, they will merge your branch into `main`
    * If your branch conflicts with `main`, you will need to *rebase* your branch (we'll cover that next lesson)